alexed1/LightningFlowComponents/flow_screen_components/lightningInputFSC/README.md

 ## How It Works ##

-The component has two required attributs: `type` (possible values noted above) and `label`, which must be set in the Flow.
+The component has two required attributes: `type` (possible values noted above) and `label`, which must be set in the Flow.
 There are also several type-specific attributes and validation attributes available ([see here for full documentation]((https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/aura_compref_lightning_input.htm)))

 A `value` attribute captures the user's input and can be used to set a Flow variable.